Bhuvanrajp/Smart-Heater-control-with-DS18B20-/README.md

 2. Install the required libraries listed in `libraries.txt`:
    - OneWire
    - DallasTemperature
-3. Upload the code to your Arduino.
+3. Upload the code to your ESP32.
 4. Open Serial Monitor to view temperature readings.

 ## 🖼 Diagram